macaburguera/sbf-labeller/README.md

 3. The labels are saved so I can train and validate classifiers later.

 > **Entry point:** the script you actually run is **`label_gui.py`**.
-> `feature_extractor.py` is just a helper module called from there; it is not meant to be used standalone.
+> `feature_extractor.py` is a helper module kept here to support (future) pre-labelling with a pretrained model.

 ---